robertsahlin/robertsahlincom/content/post/fast-flexible-data-pipelines-with-protobuf-schema-registry.md

 If you're a data engineer and find this post interesting, don't hesitate to reach out knowing that we've open data engineer positions at MatHem.

 Also, I would like to mention [Alex van Boxel](https://twitter.com/alexvb) who generously has offered invaluable guidance in how to read options from dynamic protobuf messages.
 I recommend you to keep an eye on his work on [metastore](https://github.com/anemos-io/metastore) and [protobeam](https://github.com/anemos-io/protobeam).
 In fact, DataHem depends on some of Alex's code (ProtoDescriptor) and some modifications of it (ProtoLanguageFileWriter) to parse protobuf dynamic message options.

+Kudos also to my fellow data engineering colleague David Raimosson for being an excellent sounding board and supporting with data domain knowledge and awesome SQL optimizations.